Greginkansas/-openhab-openhab1wiki/SimpleBinary-Binding.md

 ## Introduction

-SimpleBinary is openHAB binding that lest you easily connect small devices like Arduino via serial port.
-Binding uses own binary protocol which is easy to implement.
-The protocol is described below.
-Implementation example for Arduino is part of my repository: https://github.com/docbender/openHAB-SimpleBinary.
-Latest release can be found also there in release section: https://github.com/docbender/openHAB-SimpleBinary/releases.
+This binding for openHAB has ability to connect DIY devices (based on Arduino or whatever else).
+Binding uses serial communication or network communication over implemented TCP server.

+Used protocol is easy to implement.
+Implementation examples for [Arduino](https://github.com/docbender/openHAB-SimpleBinary/tree/master/arduino/SimpleBinary/examples/ControlLED_Serial)(serial), [STM8](https://github.com/docbender/openHAB-SimpleBinary/tree/master/STM8/ExampleLED), [ESP8266](https://github.com/docbender/openHAB-SimpleBinary/tree/master/arduino/SimpleBinary/examples/ControlLED_TCP)(TCP) is part of repository.
+[Arduino IDE library](https://github.com/docbender/openHAB-SimpleBinary/tree/master/arduino) is also available.

+Compiled binding is in release branch of my repository: https://github.com/docbender/openHAB-SimpleBinary/releases

+Binding is working with openHAB 1.8 as well as with openHAB2 in 1.x compatibility mode.

+## Serial port
 It is possible to configure several ports not only one.
 At one line it is possible to connect several devices (ready for RS422/RS485).

-Each port has separated configuration (speed, mode).
+Binding sets the serial port speed according to user configuration.
+Other parameters are set as follows: 8 data bits, 1 stop bit, without parity and without flow control.

+Flow control (especially for RS-485 converters) can be provided through RTS pin.
+This can be turned on by adding _forceRTS_ parameter in binding port configuration.
+If it is required inverted function of RTS pin, _forceRTSInv_ parameter should be added in configuration instead _forceRTS_.

 Communication can operate in 2 data read modes - OnScan and OnChange.

+## TCP server
+At binding startup TCP server start listening on user defined port.
+In basic 256 clients are supported.
+Every connected client gets actual items states after device ID verification.

+Known limitations: keep-alive missing, client ID must be explicitly specified -> max.256 clients(protocol limitation).

 ## Operating modes
 Communication can operate it 2 modes reading data from connected devices - OnScan and OnChange.
 In OnScan mode all data are reading cyclically.
 In OnChange mode only new data are sent to openHAB.
 Each device is polled whether has new data and then sends new data to openHAB.
+One of his modes must be choose in serial port connection.
+TCP server connection not use any of these modes as default.
+Because TCP connection is full-duplex, spontaneous states send is preferred and expected.

 ## Supported data types
 Binding support openHAB data types listed in the table.
-Individual item type are converted to simple data types such as byte, word, double word, float, array, rgb.
+Individual item types are converted to simple data types such as byte, word, double word, float, array, rgb.
 For same types may be converted type defined, others has it strictly defined.
 Supported data types

 <table>
   <tr><td><b>Item type</b></td><td><b>Supported data type</b></td><td><b>Notes</b></td></tr>
-  <tr><td>Number</td><td>byte, word, dword, float</td><td>Numbers are represent in signed form.
+  <tr><td>Number</td><td>byte, word, dword, float</td><td>Numbers are represented in signed form.
 Their maximum value depends on the used type.<br>Floating point number is represented by float type.
 Float is stored in 4 bytes formatted according to IEEE 754.</td></tr>
   <tr><td>Color</td><td>hsb, rgb, rgbw</td><td>All color parts are transferred in one double word.
 Each color component corresponds to one byte.
 Assignment of bytes depending on the chosen data type is following:<br><br>HSB - byte 0 - Hue, 1 - Saturation , 2 - Brightness, 3 - Not used<br>RGB - byte 0 - Red, 1 - Green, 2 - Blue, 3 - Not used<br>RGBW - byte 0 - Red, 1 - Green, 2 - Blue, 3 - White</td></tr>
   <tr><td>String</td><td>array</td><td>Array of bytes.
 Length of array is specified in square brackets behind type definition (e.g. array[32] defines byte array with length 32 bytes)</td></tr>
   <tr><td>Contact</td><td>byte</td><td>0 - off, 1 - on</td></tr>
   <tr><td>Switch</td><td>byte</td><td>0 - off, 1 - on</td></tr>
   <tr><td>Dimmer</td><td>byte</td><td></td></tr>
-  <tr><td>Rollershutter</td><td>word</td><td>Lower byte for position, upper byte for StopMove/UpDown command - 1-Stop,2-Move,4-Up,8-Down</td></tr>
+  <tr><td>Rollershutter</td><td>word</td><td>Lower byte for position, upper byte for StopMove/UpDown command - 1-Move,2-Stop,4-Up,8-Down</td></tr>
 </table>